Niagara Falls Suspension Bridge: Legacy

-Another group of people in America had their own risky crossings over the Niagara Gorge as they fled over the border into Canada.
-They were enslaved African-Americans who sought freedom by escaping to a country that declared the liberation of any slave who entered it.
-The bridge was part of the Underground Railroad, a network of routes designed to smuggle slaves in the United States to freedom in Canada.
-Before the American Civil War, fleeing slaves had only four main routes into Canada, of which one was crossing the Niagara River.
-Enslaved people who escaped along the Niagara route had help from several quarters.
-The state of New York generally favored granting freedom to enslaved people; this attitude emboldened African-American workers in Niagara, who frequently helped slaves flee to Canada.
+Some enslaved African-Americans who escaped to Canada used the bridge as part of the Underground Railroad, one of four main routes on the network.
 Before the Suspension Bridge was completed, fugitives either crossed the raging river on a boat or risked their lives by swimming at calmer points of the river.
-The Suspension Bridge made escape across the river easier and safer, although there was still risk.
-To avoid getting caught and sent back to their owners, enslaved people had to sneak across on foot or hide aboard trains and oxcarts.
-Antislavery activist Harriet Tubman guided fugitives at night and bribed custom officials to turn a blind eye.
-As a result, many slaves crossed the Suspension Bridge to freedom before the United States was engulfed in civil war.
+The Suspension Bridge made escape across the river easier and safer, although there was still a risk.
+To avoid getting caught and sent back to their owners, enslaved people had to sneak across on foot or hide aboard trains and oxcarts when using the bridge.